- Role-based, attribute-based, & just-in-time access to infrastructure

 - This post shows you how to create Linux virtual machines in Amazon Web Services, setup virtual networking, and create initial firewall rules to access the hosts.

-- In this post, we will show you how to create an SSH key, which will allow only the systems who have that key to access your bastion host.
-We will also look at ways you can streamline the bastion host login process without compromising the security of the key.
+- We will show you how to create an SSH key for your bastion host and look at ways you can streamline the bastion host login process without compromising the security of the key.

-- In the final post of this series, we will configure our bastion hosts to gather verbose logging data and send it off site to a cloud service.
+- How to configure our bastion hosts to gather verbose logging data and send it off site to a cloud service.

 Part 1: Creating your bastion hosts

-First of all, what is a bastion host?
-It’s a server used to manage access to an internal/private network from an external network - sometimes called a jump server.
+A bastion host is a server used to manage access to an internal or private network from an external network - sometimes called a jump box or jump server.
 Because bastion hosts often sit on the Internet, they typically run a minimum amount of services in order to reduce their attack surface.
 They are also commonly used to proxy and log communications, such as SSH sessions.

 First, we will build a bastion host we can use to connect to other internal network hosts.
 We will use Amazon Web Services, as AWS cloud infrastructure as it’s relatively easy and cost-effective to spin up for demonstration purposes.

 Head to the AWS Console and from there, under All Services, choose EC2.
 From there, click the blue Launch Instance button.